benjaminwand/bezier-curve-length/README.md

 ## Description
 Jupyter notebooks that builds a formulae to approximate the length of [Bézier curves](https://en.wikipedia.org/wiki/Bézier_curve) without calculating the curves.
 One file each for three, four and five control points, and two and three dimensions.

 I put most attention into four points and 2D.
 In this case I added a version in Decimal and with symmetrical fitting.
 Consider the other cases just drafts, the 3D models aren’t tested with real data.
+I’ve tried fits with polynomials as well but that just lead to overfitting.

 The purpose of this is on the one hand submitting it as part of a paper for my university study and on the other hand optimizing
 [my OpenSCAD Bézier Curve code](https://benjaminwand.github.io/verbose-cv/projects/bezier_curves.html).